usnistgov/scapval/scapval/src/main/distro/USER_GUIDE.md

 ./scapval.sh -file source_data_stream_collection_sample.xml
 ```

-SCAPVal auto-detects the SCAP version and content type, runs schema + Schematron validation, and
+SCAPVal auto-detects the SCAP version and content type, runs schema and Schematron validation, and
-writes two files next to where you ran the command:
+writes two files to the current working directory:

-- `source_data_stream_collection_sample-validation-report.html` — open this in a browser.
+- `source_data_stream_collection_sample-validation-report.html`: a human-readable report; open it in a browser.
-- `source_data_stream_collection_sample-validation-result.xml` — the machine-readable result.
+- `source_data_stream_collection_sample-validation-result.xml`: the machine-readable result.

 Check the outcome from the shell exit code: